-Services are based on individual client needs and preferences and are provided by the department directly, through contractual basis by private providers or through referral to other available providers.
-Funding for services is provided by State and Federal funding sources, private payments, private insurance, revenues and County funds.
+Services are based on individual client needs and preferences and are provided by the department directly, on a contractual basis by private providers, or through referral to other available providers.
+Funding for services is provided by State and Federal funding sources, private payments, private insurance, revenues, and County funds.

-Outpatient treatment is provided to Menominee County residents on a voluntary or court ordered basis.
-New clients are enrolled in service programs based on availability of appointments, caseloads of current case workers and funding availability.
+Outpatient treatment is provided to Menominee County residents on a voluntary or court-ordered basis.
+New clients are enrolled in service programs based on the availability of appointments, caseloads of current case workers, and funding availability.
 All new clients will have an initial assessment to determine their strengths and needs.

 24 – Hour Crisis Intervention Services - Emergency services are provided 24 hours a day, seven days a week.
-Services include telephone counseling, risk assessment, crisis intervention and stabilization, coordination of emergency hospitalizations and follow-up with linkage to resources.
-Emergency number is 799-3861.
-After business hours the telephone is connected to Menominee Telecommunications, who contacts an assigned Department Crisis Response Worker.
+Services include telephone counseling, risk assessment, crisis intervention and stabilization, coordination of emergency hospitalizations, and follow-up with linkage to resources.
+The emergency number is 799-3861.
+After business hours the telephone is connected to Menominee Telecommunications, which contacts an assigned Department Crisis Response Worker.

 Inpatient Treatment - Services are arranged for emergency and non-emergency psychiatric and substance abuse hospitalizations.
 The Agency may assist with admission to an appropriate hospital or treatment facility, and follow up with the client regarding discharge recommendations.